Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 2.6.3 Meeting Rooms

-A single room capable of holding 140 people is needed for the plenary sessions at the beginning and end of the meeting: Monday morning 0800 to (approx.) 1030, and Saturday 0800 to 1400.
-At other times, the committee into typically five or six subgroups at a time, the largest of which is typically about 50 people.
-Thus, the minimum requirements are one large and four smaller rooms.
+A single room capable of holding 150 people is needed for the plenary sessions at the beginning and end of the meeting: Monday morning 0800 to (approx.) 1030, and Saturday 0800 to 1400.
+At other times, the committee into typically eight (8) subgroups at a time, the largest of which is typically about 45 people.
+Thus, the minimum requirements are one large and seven smaller rooms.
 If the large room is available all week, it can be used for the largest breakout room; if it can be split with a divider, it can be used for two breakouts.

-Microphones for the large room have proved useful in the past, but are optional.
+Microphones are needed for the large room.
 A computer projector for each room is ideal, but committee members have brought projectors as needed in the past.
 The best setup for the each is a hollow square, with attendees around the outside.
 Tables in rows (classroom setup) is acceptable, seats without tables (theater style) is not acceptable.

 Essentially every attendee will bring a computer, and therefore there should be adequate power strips to plug in and adequate desk space to use a laptop comfortably.
 Good internet access is essential.
 The committee makes extensive use of a wiki (off premises) with international access, to facilitate exchange of information and participation by those who cannot attend in person.
 Attendees will also need internet access even when meetings are not in session.